bgoonz/docs-collection/github/sponsors/index.md

 ---
 title: GitHub Sponsors Documentation
 shortTitle: GitHub Sponsors
-intro: 'Invest in the open source projects you depend on, support digital infrastructure, and make open source careers possible by sponsoring open source contributors and their projects.
-Build a {% data variables.product.prodname_sponsors %} profile and receive compensation for your open source work.'
+intro: "Invest in the open source projects you depend on, support digital infrastructure, and make open source careers possible by sponsoring open source contributors and their projects.
+Build a {% data variables.product.prodname_sponsors %} profile and receive compensation for your open source work."
 introLinks:
   quickstart: /sponsors/getting-started-with-github-sponsors/quickstart-for-finding-contributors-to-sponsor
 redirect_from: